Back to top

 If finishing leftovers is a constant struggle in your home, consider planning ahead and being strategic with portion sizes and storage to avoid the inevitable "tired-of-eating-this-every-day" syndrome.
 At the same time, you can make life a little easier by having a ready-made meal that everyone loves prepared for a busy weeknight.

 We’ve received this tip from a number of parents throughout Alameda County.
-It seems that some of you are already making use of this time and food saver, whether it’s curry, soup, lasagna, or enchiladas:
+It seems that many are already making use of this time and food saver, whether it’s curry, soup, lasagna, or enchiladas:

 If I make a big pot of curry, I try to freeze half so we can eat it next week rather than trying to finish or throwing away in two days.
 My family gets variety the next day, too. -Fremont Mom